-- leakage of fuel/lubricants from the construction vehicles and associated equipment; - oil spillages during refuelling or vehicle maintenance operations; - leakage from chemical storage areas (including storage tanks) at the compounds and inappropriate disposal of chemicals (paints, oils, glues etc); - the generation of leachate/runoff from inappropriately managed waste storage areas at the construction compound; - Spillage and/or inappropriate disposal of raw or uncured concrete or grout; - The generation of potentially contaminated leachate from storage areas for construction materials at the construction compounds; - Inappropriate disposal of domestic effluent from welfare facilities at the construction compound; - Spillage and/or leakage of bitumen or sealants for waterproofing surfaces.
+- Leakage of fuel/lubricants/hydraulic oils from construction vehicles/equipment; - Oil spillages during refueling or vehicle maintenance operations; - Leakage from chemical storage areas (including storage tanks) at the compounds and inappropriate disposal of chemicals (paints, oils, glues etc.); - The generation of leachate/runoff from inappropriately managed waste storage areas at the construction compound; - Spillage and/or inappropriate disposal of raw or uncured concrete or grout; - The generation of potentially contaminated leachate from storage areas for construction materials at the construction compounds; - Inappropriate disposal of domestic effluent from welfare facilities at the construction compound; - Spillage and/or leakage of bitumen or sealants for waterproofing surfaces.

-Surface contaminants could migrate towards underlying groundwater sources.
-Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of low functional value.
+Surface contaminants can migrate towards underlying groundwater sources.
+Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of medium functional value.
 Therefore, the impact is considered to be of Low significance.

-There is the potential for cumulative adverse impacts on groundwater quality along this section of the route during construction work at the surface for Dublin Airport Terminal 2.
-However, the implementation of the mitigation measures recommended in Chapter 11 (Soils, Geology and Groundwater) of the EIS for Dublin Airport - Terminal 2 (Ove Arup and Partners International Ltd., 2006) for the Dublin Airport Authority will ensure that such impacts are of Low significance.
+Made ground (to a depth of 1m below ground level according to the Baseline Assessment) are present in localised areas along Area MN105 of the proposed scheme.
+There is the potential for the generation of contaminated leachate from the localised areas of made ground and its migrations downwards to groundwater sources during rainfall events.
+The removal of areas of hardstanding in urbanised areas along this section of the route can result in the exposure of underlying potentially contaminated made ground.
+There is the potential for the generation of contaminated leachate from the made ground and its migrations downwards to groundwater sources during rainfall events.
+Similarly, the storage of stockpiles of excavated made ground, which have the potential to be contaminated, can result in the generation of contaminated leachate if suitable mitigation measures (such as the immediate removal of spoil from site) are not implemented.

-Tunnel boring operations will result in the generation of spoil that has the potential to be contaminated with oil, lubricants or conditioning agents used.
-In addition, cut and cover operations will result in the excavation of made ground that has the potential to be contaminated.
-The storage of stockpiles of potentially contaminated spoil from boring and cut and cover operations could result in the generation of contaminated leachate, if suitable mitigation measures (such as the immediate removal of spoil) are not implemented.
-Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of low functional value.
+Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of medium functional value.
 Therefore, the impact is considered to be of Low significance.

-According to the Groundwater Baseline Assessment, groundwater has been encountered within 1.34m below ground level (bgl) along this section of the route.
-Therefore, the tunnel, which extends to depths in the range of 40m bgl will be located within the underlying aquifer.
-The approximate depth of 40m bgl is based is based on information from Appendix H (Exploratory Hole Location Plan and Inferred Geological Section Sheet 6 and 7 of 14) of the Dublin Metro North M7084 - Outline Method Construction (Jacobs Engineering, 2008).
-As previously mentioned, tunnelling operations are not expected to result in dewatering of significant volumes of groundwater.
-However, dewatering operations are likely to be required for the cut and cover sections of the route.
-Unless they are suitably controlled, dewatering activities have the potential to temporarily lower the water table to the extent that the water supply in nearby wells is affected.
-No significant long term lowering of the water is expected as a consequence of building the Dublin Metro North.
-Lowering of the water table will be limited to 1m.
-Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of low functional value.
+This section of the route will include a cut and cover tunnel.
+According to the Groundwater Baseline Assessment, groundwater has been encountered within 1m below ground level (bgl) along this section of the route.
+Therefore, it is likely that dewatering activities will be required.
+Unless they are suitably controlled, dewatering activities have the potential to temporarily cause minor reductions in the level of the water table.
+No significant long-term lowering of the water is expected as a consequence of building the proposed scheme.
+Lowering of the water table will be limited to 1m during construction.
+Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of medium functional value.
 Therefore, the impact is considered to be of Low significance.